-GoodTables is a tool to validate tabular data, for use on the command line and as a Python library.
+GoodTables is a managed service to validate tabular data.
 It can check the structure of your data (e.g. all rows have the same number of columns), and its contents (e.g. all dates are valid).
-Internally, it uses the Data Quality Spec for common tabular data errors, and it is completely customizable with an API for creating custom checks.
+Internally, it uses the Data Quality Spec for common tabular data errors.
 GoodTables also supports data described by Data Package and Table Schema.

 Let’s visit the GoodTables website and login with GitHub to start the process of validating our data.

 Add a data source in the dashboard using GitHub (Amazon S3 is also supported, but we’re only covering GitHub here):

 We need to create a GitHub repository to store our